-The Group's revenue arises principally from manufacturing and sale of residential furniture.
+The Group's revenue arises principally from the manufacturing and sale of residential furniture.

-For the purpose of resources allocation and performance assessment, the Group's executive directors review operating results and financial information on a brand by brand basis.
+For the purpose of resources allocation and performance assessment, the Group's executive directors review the operating results and financial information on a brand by brand basis.
 They focus on the operating results of each brand.
 Each brand constitutes an operating segment of the Group.
-As each brand shares similar economic characteristics, has similar products, is produced under similar production processes and has a similar target group of customers, the Group's operating segments are aggregated into a single reportable segment and, accordingly, no separate segment information is prepared.
+As each brand shares similar economic characteristics, has similar products, is produced under similar production processes and has a similar target group of customers, the Group's operating segments are aggregated into a single reportable segment and accordingly no separate segment information is prepared.

-Segment profit before taxation of US\$53,454,000 (2013: US\$43,756,000) represents the profit before taxation earned by the single reportable segment excluding administrative expenses, other income, gains, losses and expenses and finance costs.
+Segment profit before tax of US\$54,935,000 (2014: US\$53,454,000) represents the profit before tax earned by the single reportable segment excluding administrative expenses, other income, gains, losses and expenses and finance costs.